 Can I ask you what type of camera you are using?
 If it's an SLR, maybe play around with the aperture settings to get blurry backgrounds.

 I think districtofchic takes really good photos.
-She might be a good reference.posted 11 months ago
+She might be a good reference.posted about 1 year ago

 Thank you for the advice.
 Our camera is a Canon EOS Rebel T3 Digital DSLR.
 I love District of Chic.
-I will have to take a closer look at her photos. thank you for the advice.posted 11 months ago
+I will have to take a closer look at her photos. thank you for the advice.posted about 1 year ago

 I tried your tips this week in "Gingham for Grownups".
-Please let me know what you think.posted 11 months ago
+Please let me know what you think.posted about 1 year ago

 I think you've got great style, and I agree with LittleBee, the photos play a major factor.
 Here are some of my tips: